rose-coste/docs-container-service/_best-practices/container-ecosystem-kubernetes.md

 Docker host bridge.
 The effect of this is that containers can only communicate with other containers on the same host, as opposed to also being able to communicate with other machines in the network.
-Furthermore, it may even be the case that conflicts and confusion arise due to different Docker hosts using the same network space and configuration.
+Furthermore, it is possible for conflicts and confusion to arise because different Docker hosts can use the same network space and configuration.

 ### Community status

-Kubernetes is the front-runner among tools for managing and orchestrating containers in your stack;
+Kubernetes is the front-runner among tools for managing and orchestrating containers in your stack.
-see [Introduction to container technologies: orchestration and management of container clusters] (/container-technologies-orchestration-clusters/) for a comparison of Kubernetes and competing tools.
+See [Introduction to container technologies: orchestration and management of container clusters] (/container-technologies-orchestration-clusters/) for a comparison of Kubernetes and competing tools.

-Although Kubernetes is still at a Beta release level and claims not to be production-ready yet, the industry has not hesitated to bet on Kubernetes’ future and success.
-Widespread adoption of Kubernetes appears to be based on the fact that it is a Google product; respect for the impressive contributors working on Kubernetes appears to be another factor.
+Although Kubernetes is still at a Beta release level and claims not to be production-ready yet, it has been widely adopted across the industry.
+Some of Kubernetes' popularity appears to be based on the fact that it is developed by Google; respect for the impressive contributors working on Kubernetes appears to be another factor.

-In addition to the positive publicity in blog posts and community chatter influencing Kubernetes' adoption, the community is showing its vested interest by participating in its development: as of April 2015, Kubernetes averaged around 400-500 commits per week and a very substantial following of almost 300 contributors.
+In addition to the positive publicity in blog posts, the community is showing its vested interest by participating in Kubernetes' development: as of April 2015, Kubernetes averaged around 400-500 commits per week and a very substantial following of almost 300 contributors.